JohnBailey2024/AutoChef/README.md

 ## Team Members

 - **John Bailey**: Developed and implemented the Streamlit interface.
-- **Nihtin Kumar**: Identified and preprocessed the training dataset.
+- **Nithin Kumar**: Identified and preprocessed the training dataset.
-- **James Chun**: Established and formatted the project's GitHub repository.
+- **James Chung**: Established and formatted the project's GitHub repository.
 - **Felix Tong**: Authored the model and backend code.

 ## Project Overview

-Right now AutoChef takes in a list of ingredients from the user and suggests recipes from a dataset containing similar ingredients.
-We utilize word embeddings to match input ingredients with recipes in the dataset.
+Right now, AutoChef takes in a list of ingredients from the user and suggests recipes from a dataset containing similar ingredients.

+We utilize a Sentence Transformer to encode our ingredients into embeddings.
+These are used to recommend the user with relevant recipes.

 ### Features